openstack/barbican/doc/source/admin/upgrade.rst

 ==============================

 The Metadata API requires an update to the Database Schema.
-Existing deployments that are being upgraded to Mitaka should use the ‘barbican-manage’ utility to update the schema.
+Existing deployments that are being upgraded to Mitaka should use the ‘barbican-manage' utility to update the schema.

 If you are upgrading from previous version of barbican that uses the PKCS#11